-*** ATTENTION: We are now issuing first time Class E Driver’s License and Learner’s Permits ***
+***ATTENTION: No appointments required.
+Average wait times under 8 minutes.
+We are now issuing first time Class E Driver’s License and Learner’s Permits.***

 We can issue all of the official OMV Mobility Impaired Products on site and without a long wait.
 Renewals, New Issuances, and Duplicates are all available.
 Below is a list of those services, you may also see our Veterans and Military Servicemen Page for additional information.